Spanish–Moro conflict: War with Buayan under Rajah Silongan

-In April 1596, Rajah Silongan held off against the joint forces of Maguindanao and Spain, eventually subordinating the Sultan of Maguindanao, Kapitan Laut Buisan, and form a confederacy that composed of Buayan, Cotabato, and Tamontaka.
+In April 1596, Rajah Silongan held off against the joint forces of Maguindanao and Spain, eventually subordinating the Sultan of Maguindanao, Kapitan Laut Buisan, and form a confederacy that composed of Buayan, Cotabato, and Tamontaca.

 In 1599, Rajah Silongan, accompanied by 3000 Buayan Moros, joined forces with Datu Salikula of Maguindanao and assaulted the coast communities of Cebu, Negros, and Panay, inflicting many atrocities.
 A huge force tried a repeat in 1600 but was repelled in southern Panay.
 In 1602, the Sultan of Buayan invaded Batangas but was repelled at Balayan.
 They also invaded Calamianes and gained 700 captives.
 In 1603, Buayan attacked Leyte.

 In 1605, a peace treaty negotiated by Melchor Hurtado was signed between Maguindanao, Buayan and Spain.
 On 8 September 1605, Spain and Buayan signed an agreement to recognize Rajah Silongan as the paramount ruler of Maguindanao in exchange for his allegiance to Spain.
 This was done as a divisive measure to encourage strife between Maguindanao and Buayan.
 Eventually, Kapitan Laut Buisan of Cotabato would distance himself from Rajah Silongan and establish his own community on the coast.

 On 22 July 1609, after the leaders of Buayan learned of the Spanish capture of Ternate, Rajah Silongan and Kapitan Laut Buisan sent a letter to the Spanish governor-general in Manila to ask for forgiveness for their previous alliance with the Sultanate of Ternate.
 In 1619, the Sultanate of Buayan faced a decline due to the rise of Sultan Muhammad Kudarat of Maguindanao.
 Eventually, by 1634, the confederacy headed by Rajah Silongan disappeared.
 He was reduced into a petty king.